LT-IntroToAI-SY2526/assignment-0-PieroLane/writeup.md

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**

 Committing and pushing is the way to change a document and show your changes.
+Commiting is he change you made and push is ehat saves it so people cna see your work.

 **3. What is a repository and what does it contain?**